ADVRHumanoids/RobotImpedanceModulation/README.md

 [ImpedanceModulation-1] ------------------------------------------------------------------------------
 [ImpedanceModulation-1] Robot Impedance Modulation started!
 Ready to accept task planning...
 ```

+If yes, then your package is listening messages and ready to compute the impedance.

 ## Dependences
 The Variable Robot Impedance Modulation requires the following dependences: